mon-gmx/mon-gmx.github.io/index.md

 Other not less important criteria are covered into what this discipline does, e.g. testing for load and failure, but that can be correctly classified as a resiliency effort.

 So now you know.
-Tooling is good, but it is trivial, because if you talk site reliability, you don't talk about Kubernetes or Jenkins, you talk about keeping your site up, because you care about service levels, resource utilization and metrics... you focus on that stupid acronym of [KTLON][ktlon_] (Fugly as it is)
+Tooling is good, but it is trivial, because if you talk site reliability, you don't talk about Kubernetes or Jenkins, you talk about keeping your site up, because you care about service levels, resource utilization and metrics... you focus on that stupid acronym of [KTLON][ktlon_] (Fugly as it is).

 ### Operations at large scale are complicated, culture is almost impossible (02/25)